The Appraisal Waiver: What Home Buyers Should Know

 What To Consider

-Skipping the in-person appraisal, then, might save buyers some money upfront.
-But it could cost them big in the future.
+Skipping the in-person appraisal, then, might save buyers some money upfront during the home purchase, but it could cost them big in the future.

 The Bottom Line

 Want to learn more about appraisals and the process of buying a home?
-Contact Rocket Mortgage® for more information on applying for a mortgage.
+Talk to a Home Loan Expert today to find out if an appraisal waiver is an option for you.

 Do You Need An Appraisal When Refinancing?

-Appraisals are almost always required to refinance your mortgage, but a no appraisal refinance isn’t completely off the table.
-Find out more.
+Appraisals are almost always required to refinance your mortgage, but a no-appraisal refinance isn’t completely off the table.
+Find out more here.